jason-johnson/azure-pipelines-tasks-terraform/overview.md

 When running the other commands, `terraform version` is also run so that the version is recorded to the build log.
 However, warnings regarding out of date versions will be suppressed to reduce noise.

+## Public Cloud Terraform Provider Integrations

+The TerraformCLI task supports configuring the following public cloud providers.
+The task supports configuring multiple providers simultaneously to support multi-cloud deployments.

+- azurerm - Authenticates via Azure Resource Manager Service Connection included within Azure DevOps.
+- **aws (NEW)** - Authenticates via AWS Service Connection made available via the [AWS Toolkit](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-vsts-tools) extension.

-## Azure Service Connection / Service Principal Integration
+### Azure Service Connection / Service Principal Integration

 When executing commands that interact with Azure such as `plan`, `apply`, and `destroy`, the task will utilize an Azure Service Connection to authorize operations against the target subscription.
 This is specified via the `environmentServiceName` input